GoogleCloudPlatform/terraform-google-secured-data-warehouse/modules/bigquery/README.md

 ### APIs

-A project with the following APIs enabled must be used to host the resources of this module:
+Create a project with the following APIs enabled to host the resources for this module:

 - BigQuery API: `bigquery.googleapis.com`,
 - Cloud Resource Manager API: `cloudresourcemanager.googleapis.com`,
 - Identity and Access Management: `iam.googleapis.com`

-The [Project Factory module](https://github.com/terraform-google-modules/terraform-google-project-factory) can be used to provision a project with the necessary APIs enabled.
-The [IAM module](https://github.com/terraform-google-modules/terraform-google-iam) may be used in combination to provision a service account with the necessary roles applied.
+You can use the [Project Factory module](https://github.com/terraform-google-modules/terraform-google-project-factory) to provision a project with the necessary APIs enabled.
+To provision the service account, you can use the[IAM module](https://github.com/terraform-google-modules/terraform-google-iam) in combination with the Project Factory module.

 ### Note: